jqshuv/short/README.md

 > It is mandatory to follow the following steps to ensure that a stable version is deployed.
 If you want to deploy the development version, you can do so by selecting the `main` branch in the workflow.

 1. Create following secrets in your forked repository: (Settings > Secrets and variables > New Repository Secret)
-   * `CF_API_TOKEN` - Your Cloudflare API Token
+   * `CF_API_TOKEN` - Your Cloudflare® API Token
    * `CF_KV_ID` - Your Cloudflare KV Namespace ID
-     * To get your KV Namespace ID, go to your Cloudflare Dashboard, select your KV Namespace and copy the which is next to the name in the top left.
+     * To get your KV Namespace ID, go to your Cloudflare® Dashboard, select your KV Namespace and copy the which is next to the name in the top left.
    * `SHORT_API_KEY` - Recommended: A random string if you want to secure your API.

 2. Activate GitHub Actions in your repository.